Amar1729/homebrew-deluge-meta/README.md

 See the official doc page on installation [here](https://deluge.readthedocs.io/en/latest/intro/01-install.html).

-I used [this thread](https://forum.deluge-torrent.org/viewtopic.php?t=55393&start=10) on the deluge forums as a refernce while working on this.
+I used [this thread](https://forum.deluge-torrent.org/viewtopic.php?t=55393&start=10) on the deluge forums as a reference while working on this.

 ## How do I install these formulae?
 `brew install amar1729/deluge-meta/<formula>`